 Prior to joining Carnegie, Paul served as the White House China director on the National Security Council under former Presidents George W. Bush and Barack Obama.
 From June 2007 to January 2009, he also played a key role as the White House representative to the U.S. negotiating team at the six-party-talks nuclear negotiations.
 Beginning in 2004,Paul served three years in the West Wing as special assistant to U.S. National Security Advisors Condoleezza Rice and Stephen Hadley.

-From May 2004 to June 2007, Paul served as the Executive Assistant to the U.S. National Security Adviser.
-Trained as a China foreign area Officer in the U.S. Army, Paul has been assigned twice to the U.S. Embassy in Beijing, China, served as a U.S. Army Company Commander during a two-year tour to the Republic of Korea, and also worked in the Pentagon as an adviser on China, Taiwan, and Mongolia affairs on the staff of the Chairman of the Joint Chiefs of Staff.
-Some of his early assignments in the U.S. Army included postings in Germany, Desert Storm, Korea, and Kuwait.
-He retired from the U.S. Army as a Lieutenant Colonel in October 2009.
+Trained as a China foreign area officer in the U.S. Army, Paul has been assigned twice to the U.S. embassy in Beijing, served as a U.S. Army company commander during a two-year tour to the Republic of Korea, and worked in the Pentagon as an adviser on China, Taiwan, and Mongolia Affairs on the staff of the chairman of the Joint Chiefs of Staff.
+Early assignments in the U.S. Army included postings in Germany, Desert Storm, Korea, and Kuwait.
+He retired from the U.S. Army as a lieutenant colonel in October 2009.

-Paul received an M.A. from Harvard University, and a B.S. from Clarkson University.
+Paul received an M.A in Asian studies from Harvard University, and a B.S. from Clarkson University.